yukun-dong/how-to/add-bot-to-teams-app.md

 ### Bring bot code to your project

 1. If you are adding bot to a bot Teams app, then you should already have a class that extends `TeamsActivityHandler`.
-Copy `constructor()` and `onAdaptiveCardInvoke()` methods from `TeamsBot` class in `teamsBot.ts` from your previously created bot app, and append them to your own class.
-After this your own class will be like:
+Bring your own bot code, or copy code from your previously created bot app to your own class.
+Below is an example if you copy code from Teams Toolkit created bot app:

     ```ts
       public class YourHandler extends TeamsActivityHandler{